Bitwise-01/ExampleBotnet/README.md

-# A demo botnet is not real
+# A demo botnet, is not real.

 # How to run it?